 When you complete and submit the direct deposit form, your paycheck will automatically be deposited into a bank account of your choosing.
-As an accompaniment to direct deposit, you are encouraged to sign up to receive your check stub electronically instead of by paper.
-Complete the Request to Receive Electronic Pay Stub form and you will receive an email advising you when your check stub has been posted on the UGA Self Service website.
+You will receive an email advising you when your check has been deposited into your bank account and your electronic pay stub has been posted on the UGA Self Service website.

 Salaried biweekly staff: Salaried biweekly staff are paid every other Friday.
 Employee work schedules are entered into the My Time (Kronos) payroll system.
 If an employee does not approve his/her time record in the MyTime (Kronos) system by the payroll due date, then the employee's supervisor must print a paper copy of the MyTime record, obtain the employee's signature on the paper copy, sign the paper copy as the supervisor and forward the paper copy to Betty Mayweather.

 Effective with the first paycheck in February 2010, health, dental, life, accidental death and dismemberment, long-term disability, short-term disability, long-term care insurance, etc., all will be split to the nearest penny and taken out of the first and second check of each month.
 If there are more than two pay periods in a month, these deductions still will be split between the first two checks and will not be taken out of the third.

 Additionally, the following deductions are made from the first check received in a month: